laurivosandi/sumochip/README.md

 In future we might add kernel module for generating fine grained PWM signals to achieve better timing granularity for servo motors.

+##Contributing

+Improvements and translations are very much welcome.
+The contents of this Git repository are published under very liberal [MIT license](LICENSE).
+Just register an account here at GitHub and hit the [Fork](#fork-destination-box) button in the top right corner, this shall make a copy of the source code repository under your GitHub account.
+Make the necessary modifications in your repository and once ready make a [https://help.github.com/articles/about-pull-requests/ pull request] to get your changes merged.
+All contributors shall be mentioned in [the contributors list](CONTRIBUTORS.md).

 ##About

 <a href="http://robot.itcollege.ee/"><img src="https://rawgithub.com/laurivosandi/sumochip/master/doc/img/logo/robo-eng.svg"/></a>